-The ISSC is an independent non-government organisation established by UNESCO in 1952.
+The International Social Science Council (ISSC) was established in 1952 as an independent non-government organisation.
 It is the primary body representing the social, economic and behavioural sciences at an international level.
-Our mission is to increase the production and use of social science knowledge for the well-being of societies throughout the world.
+Its mission is to increase the production and use of social science knowledge to help solve global problems.

 The ISSC is a membership-based organisation governed by a General Assembly and an elected Executive Committee.
 Our members include international professional associations and unions, regional and national social science research councils and academies, universities and institutes with major interests in the social sciences.